·

 Are you an Overthinker?

-Caveat – It’s always good to consider things before jumping in, but when it becomes a sticking point for you, it's important to recognise that this is what's happening.
+It’s always good to consider things before jumping in, but when it becomes a sticking point for you, it's important to recognise that this is what's happening.
 If it's something that stops you from taking the leap, or you can't switch your mind off when you want to relax and take a break, it’s time to put some energy towards finding out what’s really going on.

 Impact of Overthinking on Productivity

-Of course it's important to check that it’s viable and worth pursuing.
-Taking the time to figure out whether your idea has potential and is achievable, is essential.
-But be mindful of not getting stuck in that stage because of overthinking.
+When you first get that idea and you feel excited about it, you then need to identify and understand the steps you need to take.
+It's important to check that it’s viable and worth pursuing.
+So taking the time to figure out whether your idea has potential and is achievable, is essential.

 Signs of Overthinking